MatthiasKainer/draft-article/README.md

 Let's look at the main differences:

-- In f#, once we encounter our first `None`, the `add` is no longer called, as `bind` prevents that.
+- In F#, once we encounter our first `None`, the `add` is no longer called, as `bind` prevents that.
 This is the great advantage of optional types that we have seen in the second chapter.
 In JavaScript, after the current value is `NaN`, addition continues for the other numbers, propagating the `NaN`.
-- In f#, the format function is only called for valid results from the sum, as we added the binding.
+- In F#, the format function is only called for valid results from the sum, as we added the binding.
 In JavaScript, the format function is called indiscriminately.
-- For the final print f#, we can either use the binding again or branch it - based on the outcome.
+- For the final print F#, we can either use the binding again or branch it - based on the outcome.
 Unfortunately, the JavaScript code is entirely unable to decide the result at that point.

 To achieve effective pipelines in JavaScript, we will first have to introduce optional types and binding.
 Without it, we cannot create the laws required to prove that our flow will succeed or fail.
 And thus, like in our example, it will fail in a way that will be very hard to trace, debug and understand in a more complex application - leading to the exact opposite of what functional paradigms usually provide.